eduardoamendola/CloudFormation/README.md

 Note: They can't be removed.
 Even if you retain the resource and delete the stack, it's still not possible to delete them.

+However, some resources do not support tags, such as EBS volumes that are created from block device mappings.
+In that case, the way would be to check the physical resource ID and check if it's the same one on your stacks.

+Additionally, if CloudTrail is enabled, you can check for the api calls that initiated the resource creation.
+So you can check if "invokedBy", "sourceIPAddress" and "userAgent" properties are set as "cloudformation.amazonaws.com".

 ### CLI Specifics

 #### create-stack / update-stack